 Timeline of Adam Smith:

-1748: Under the patronage of Lord Kames he delivered public lectures in Edinburgh on Rhetoric and belles lettres and moral philosophy.
+1748: Under the patronage of Lord Kames he delivers public lectures in Edinburgh on Rhetoric, belles lettres and moral philosophy.

-1750: He met the philosopher David Hume who was to become one of his closest friends.
+1750: He meets the philosopher David Hume who was to become one of his closest friends.

 1751: He is appointed Professor of Logic at Glasgow University.

 1755: Smith is appointed to the Chair of Moral Philosophy at Glasgow University.

-1759: He published his “Theory of Moral sentiments”, based around sympathy for other people’s predicaments.
+1759: He publishes his “Theory of Moral sentiments”, based around sympathy for other people’s predicaments.

 1764: Smith resigns his professorships to become the tutor to the Duke of Buccleugh.
 He travels widely in France with the Duke, where he meets D’Alembert, Voltaire (major figures of the Enlightenment) and Quesnay, the Head of the Physiocratic School of French Economists who was to have a great influence on him.

 1767: He is elected a Fellow of the Royal Society of London.

 1776: Smith publishes his seminal work “Inquiry into the Nature and Causes of the Wealth of Nations.”
-This book was the first to establish political economy as an independent subject and remains one of the most important books on economics ever written.
+This book is the first to establish political economy as an independent subject and remains one of the most important books on economics ever written.
 Amongst other things it describes the theory of the “Division of Labour” whereby products are made quicker and more skillfully if they are made by a team of specialists rather than one artisan.

 1776: He watches the illness and eventual death of Hume and edits some of his papers.
 He travels to London and becomes a member of a club which is also frequented by Joshua Reynolds, Samuel Johnson and David Garrick.

-1777: He was invited by Prime Minister William Pitt the Elder to be the guest of honour at a public dinner to be seated first, as he said “we are all your scholars”.
+1777: He is invited by Prime Minister William Pitt the Elder to be the guest of honour at a public dinner, to be seated first, as he said “we are all your scholars”.

-1778: Smith became Commissioner of Customs at Edinburgh until his death.
-Went to live with his mother.
+1778: Smith becomes Commissioner of Customs at Edinburgh until his death and he goes to live with his mother.

 1787: Smith is elected Lord Rector of Glasgow University in succession to his friend Edmund Burke.